Breastshot Waterwheel & Heat – Project Case Study

 • Maintain historic integrity wherever possible

-• Deliver approximately 10kW sustained thermal output
+• Deliver approximately 10kW of sustained thermal output

 • Achieve a levelised cost of heat below 2p/kWh